 Side effects may include:

 Increased saliva production – especially at night.
-You can get medication that reduces your discomfort.
+You can get medication that reduces the discomfort.

 Weight gain